Father and daughter on a swing chair.

 This series of reports uses anonymised cross-government data to describe what people did once they exited the benefit system – for example if they went into employment, or some form of education/training.
 It also follows their outcomes for 12 months after their exit.

-This analysis is also broken down by age, gender, ethnicity, location, etc. Comparisons are also made against people who had left the benefit system in previous years.
+This analysis is also broken down by age, gender, ethnicity, location etc. Comparisons are also made against people who had left the benefit system in previous years.

-Understanding what happens when people leave a main benefit, and whether and how this has changed over time, helps guide research, policy and service design which can improve the lives of individuals and their whānau.
+Understanding what happens when people leave a main benefit, and how this has changed over time, helps guide research, policy and service design which can improve the lives of individuals and their whānau.